Platelet Rich Plasma (PRP) Therapy

 - Kobe Bryant - traveled to Germany for PRP for irreversible cartilage in his knee that had previously been surgically repaired.

 - Alex Rodriguez - five treatments after hip surgery.
 His trainers were amazed how quickly he was back to baseball.

 Conditions treated include:

 - Osteoarthritis.
-Traditional treatment has primarily been to mask the pain with drugs (eg, NSAIDS or cortisone) or other treatments.
+Traditional treatment has primarily been to mask the pain with drugs (eg, NSAIDS or cortisone).
 PRP, however, helps to stimulate the body to regenerate, or re-grow, new cartilage tissue, both reducing further damage and promoting new tissue.